JShollaj/AWS-Machine-Learning/Practical Data Science on AWS.md

   - **Feature Transformation** &rarr; imputing, scaling or transforming.

 - Feature Engineering Pipeline:

-  - Select Features & Labels
+  - Select Features & Labels (Input of Raw Data)

   - Balance Dataset by Label

   - Split Dataset

-  - Transform
+  - Transform (Output of Features to be used for Training)